 After feasting and laying new eggs before the arid desert conditions return, the species paves the way for the next flood-sparked generation, having adapted beautifully to its habitat.

 "Forget about your average egg," Barritt says.
 "These are eggs that can dry out and get blown by the wind.
-They deal with all the kinds of extreme temperatures that inland Australia gets, including high temperatures and low temperatures at night in wintertime.”
+They deal with all the kinds of extreme temperatures that inland Australia gets, including high temperatures and low temperatures at night in the wintertime.”

 It may not be a very illustrious life apart from that one watery hurrah, but seeing as how they come from a family that has been around for 350 million years, they may be having the last laugh.